Project introduction and background information

 - A self-assessment tool and Peer-assessment tool for coaching students that work on CDCM.

-These guidelines are available as appendix with the end report.
+The guidelines are available as appendix with the end report (see downloads).